hurbcom/challenge-charlie/README.md

 ## Improvements

--   I could increase the coverage of tests.
+-   I could increase test coverage.
 -   I could use Next.js for server side rendering.
 -   I could remove the alert message when the user do not allow the browser to get the user coordinates and make it a modal with better style.
 -   I could use other icon library such as [meteocons](https://www.alessioatzeni.com/meteocons/) with better UI.